damianhakert/damianhakert.github.io/source/_posts/2016-04-07-blackberry.markdown

 project to production, the migration from GitLab to Gerrit is easy.
 They aren’t locked in with GitLab.
 For BlackBerry, GitLab is an additional incubator for innovation.

+## Tell us your story

+Is your team using Gitlab?
+We’d love to hear from you.
+Email us at community@gitlab.com if you’re interested in sharing.